elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/our_first_game.md

 ## Importing Our Character

 Now that we have our character asset, let's import it into our game.
+When using Phoenix, we can add images to the `assets/static/images` folder and they'll be available from anywhere in our application (this is how the `phoenix.png` image was displayed on the default start page when we first started our Phoenix server).
+Let's add our `character.gif` file inside that folder.